AssassinMatrix/AssassinMatrix/README.md

 ---

-## 🚀 Who am I?
+## 🚀 What best describes me?

-I’m **Assassin Matrix**, a passionate web developer specializing in modern JavaScript frameworks like ReactJS and NextJS.
+A passionate web developer specializing in modern JavaScript frameworks like ReactJS and NextJS.
 I also build robust backends using Python Django and PHP.
 I’m proficient with Git and always eager to explore new technologies, especially in the exciting realms of AI and Machine Learning.

 ---

-## 🔧 Technologies & Skills
+## 🔧 Skills BuketList

 - **Frontend:** ReactJS, NextJS
-- **Backend:** Python Django, PHP
+- **Backend:** Python, Django, PHP
 - **Version Control:** Git
 - **Exploring:** AI, Machine Learning